 1 hr 50 min

-Legend has it that Italian fisherman created San Francisco’s famous seafood stew by making dinner with what they had left at the end of a long day at sea.
+Legend has it that Italian fisherman created San Francisco’s famous seafood stew called cioppino by making dinner with what they had left at the end of a long day at sea.
 A rich, rustic, warming meal, it’s meant to be shared with friends on a cool, foggy night.
 Because what was in the nets determined what went in the pot each night, there are many different versions.
-Ours calls for fennel and tons of shellfish, but use four pounds of whatever fish makes you happy.
+Our version of cioppino calls for fennel and tons of shellfish, but use four pounds of whatever fish makes you happy.
 Tradition dictates a chunk of sourdough to sop up the broth after the seafood is cleared.
 That’s fine, but this broth is so good you’re likely to just pick up the bowl and chug it.
 Go for it.

 See Cook’s Notes on tips for buying fish and saving stock.